Tai-Wang/Tai-Wang.github.io/_pages/about.md

 - MMDet3D Team wins the Best PKL Award and best vision-only results in the 3rd nuScenes detection challenge of 5th AI Driving Olympics, NeurIPS 2020.
 - We release our full technical report for our previously developed LiDAR annotation tool, [FLAVA](https://arxiv.org/abs/2011.10174).
 The report reveals some really interesting findings and thinkings.
 - Our work [Reconfigurable Voxels](https://arxiv.org/abs/2004.02724) is accepted to CoRL 2020.
 Looking forward to more research on voxel representation learning for non-uniformly distributed point clouds.
 - [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) is finally released!
-Fork this versatile toolbox and have a try, pushing forward this field to general 3D detection together.
+Fork this versatile codebase and have a try, pushing forward this field to general 3D detection together.

 Education
 ----------